OHegazy12/OHegazy12/README.md

 ### Skills ###

-- iOS Development: Proficient in building robust and user-friendly iOS applications using Swift and Objective-C. Experienced in creating apps for both iPhone and iPad, with a strong focus on performance and user experience.
+- iOS Development: Proficient in building robust and user-friendly iOS applications using UIKit & SwiftUI.
+Experienced in creating apps for both iPhone and iPad, with a strong focus on performance and user experience.

 - Game Development: Adept at game development with a creative flair, I have worked on projects that involve game design, graphics rendering, and implementing engaging gameplay mechanics.
 Familiar with Unity and Unreal Engine.